 The fort has two levels of battlements where cannons are deployed and an observation tower.
 It covers the bend of the Chao Phraya River at the northern end of Rattanakosin Island.
 The old cannons are still in place.

 A well-kept park, the Santichaiprakarn Park lies between the old fort and the river making it a pleasant area to spend the day by the river.
 One can have a panoramic view of the riverfront and watch river life go by with the majestic Rama VIII suspension bridge in the distance.

 With the march of development only two of the 14 forts are left standing today.
 This fort is one of the remaining Bangkok legacies of a bygone era.

 How to get there

 By river boat

 The most convenient way to get there is by Chao Phraya River boat.
-Take a Bangkok skytrain to the Taksin Bridge pier.
-Go to the Sathorn Central pier that’s just under the bridge and take a Chao Phraya River boat to N 13 Phra Arthit (Banglamphu) Pier.
+Take the Green Line (Silom Line BTS Sky Train) to S6 Saphan Taksin Station.
+Go to the Sathorn Central Pier that’s just under the bridge where the station is located and take a Chao Phraya River boat to N13 Phra Arthit (Banglamphu) Pier.

 The following types of Chao Phraya River boats stop at Phra Arthit pier.

 When you alight from the boat, walk out to the main road, Phra Arthit Road and turn left.